• Skip to primary navigation

 • Heavy Cream: Full-fat cream, with 30% fat content, or 35% heavy whipping cream.

-• Powdered sugar: Icing sugar only, to avoid the smell of sugar and ensure a smooth frosting.
+• Powdered sugar: Icing sugar only (confectioner's sugar), to avoid the smell of sugar and ensure a smooth frosting.
 You can blend granulated sugar in a food processor or your thermomix to make homemade powdered sugar.

 • Vanilla: Pure vanilla extract or vanilla bean seeds are essential for flavoring the frosting.

-• Blueberries: A homemade blueberry purée made with blueberry compote which can be made with fresh blueberries and also with frozen blueberries.
+• Blueberries: A homemade blueberry compote that can be made with fresh wild blueberries and also with frozen blueberries.
 Do not use blueberry sauce as it's too runny and the texture won't be firm enough.

-• Cook the blueberries with the sugar and lemon juice and lemon zest in a saucepan over low heat for around 10-15 minutes until thick.
+Step 1: Cook the blueberries with the sugar, fresh lemon juice and lemon zest in a saucepan over low heat for around 10-15 minutes until thick.

 saucepan with blueberry and sugar